gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 that the upper group might have a less steep slope than the lower group as it sort of levels off for observations with ``Duration`` of over 4 minutes.
-It also indicates that there is one point for an eruption under 1 minute in ``Duration`` that might be causing some problems.
+It also indicates that there is one point for an eruption under 1 minute in ``Duration`` that might be causing some problems for both the linear fit and the smoothing line.
 The story of these data involve some measurements during the night that were just noted as being short, medium, and long -- and they were re-coded as 2, 3, or 4 minute duration eruptions.
 You can see responses stacking up at 2 and 4 minute durations and this is obviously a problematic aspect of these data.
 We'll see if our diagnostics detect